locomotivemtl/wordpress-chimplet/README.md

-# wordpress-chimplet
+# WordPress \ Plugin \ Chimplet

-WordPress Plugin : Automatically synchronize Users, Categories, and Posts to MailChimp Lists, Groups, and Campaigns.
+Automatically synchronize Users, Categories, and Posts to MailChimp Lists, Groups, and Campaigns.